 A critical factor is that this transfer does NOT happen automatically.
 The Executors

 on the 2nd estate have to claim the transfer.
-They have to show that the 1st estate
+They might have to prove that the 1st

-did not use its NRB or RNRB, which means that they need the paperwork from the administration
+estate did not use its NRB or RNRB, which means that they need the paperwork from

 Even if transfer of allowance is successful in saving IHT it does nothing to protect